Kanalkampf: Convoy CW 9 (Peewit)

-III./JG 26, II. and III./JG 51 flew a fighter sweep to clear the skies before the attack and engaged 41, 64 and 65 Squadrons, claiming eight Spitfires around 12:55 CET.
+III./JG 26, II. and III./JG 51 flew a fighter sweep to clear the skies before the attack and engaged 41, 64 and 65 squadrons, claiming eight Spitfires around 12:55 Central European Time (CET).
 Among the claimants were Joachim Müncheberg (11th claim) and Gerhard Schöpfel (5th and 6th claims).
 Schöpfel claimed a Blenheim from 600 Squadron which was lost with its crew after taking off from Manston in the midst of the battle.
 A 64 Squadron Spitfire was shot down with the pilot seriously wounded at 12:07 GMT, also at Manston; 41 Squadron suffered no losses and probably damaged a Bf 109 of II./JG 53 and one from III./JG 54 that arrived.
 Two Spitfires were lost by 65 Squadron at 10:45 GMT (earlier than the German claims at 12:55 CET.)